General Information

 The requirements for this license type are provided in the following section(s).

-• A letter from a school official or program director, on official letterhead from the school, stating that you are currently enrolled in an electrical apprenticeship program, or
+A letter from a school official or program director, on official letterhead from the school, including the following information:

 Copies of payment receipts or enrollment applications are not accepted.